ucdavisdatalab/workshop_python_basics/chapters/01_python-basics.md

 :::{note}
 The `.shape` attribute uses the same dot (`.`) syntax as the `.head` and `.tail` methods.
-The key difference is that because `.shape` is not a function, there are no parentheses `()` at the end.
+The key difference is that because `.shape` is not a method, there are no parentheses `()` at the end.
 Parentheses are necessary when you want to call a method, but not when you want just want to access the value of attribute.

+How can you tell whether or not an attribute is a method?
+If its value must be computed (for example, by taking a subset), it's probably a method.
+If its value is an inherent property of the object, it's probably not.
+You can always use `help` or `type` to check if you're not sure.
 :::

 Polars stores the data frame's column names in the `.columns` attribute: